Michelin Star Restaurants in Newcastle kamil kalbarczyk 19 Ft3 Qfak Mo unsplash

 One-star Michelin Restaurant and Michelin Green Star

-What a year for brand-new Northumberland restaurant, Pine?
 Established by first-time restauranteurs and Northumberland-born partners Cal Byerley and partner Siân Buchan, the intimate countryside restaurant opened at the end of November 2020.
-As with the whole hospitality industry there was a patchy start for Pine due to lockdowns and coronavirus restrictions which makes it even more impressive that it has been recognised by Michelin Guide 2022 and awarded not only a coveted One-Star rating but also the relatively new Michelin Green Star.
+Having first been recognised by Michelin Guide 2022 and awarded not only a coveted One-Star rating but also the relatively new Michelin Green Star, the restaurant has retained its ratings for three consecutive years.

 Journey out to Pine to experience their tasting menu which consists of dishes inspired by the spectacular surrounding Northumberland landscape.
 Expect excellence, artistry and the freshest of locally sourced and foraged ingredients.